IFrame Video Setup (type 2)

 You can copy the existing code to add more videos.
 Here are the steps.

-The following software includes many more video editing options including animated captions, better transitions as well as .flv conversion for Flash video and YouTube videos.
+The following software includes many more video editing options including animated captions, better transitions as well as .flv conversion for Flash video.